Victorville Army Airfield auxiliary fields: Grey Butte Auxiliary Airfield

 Grey Butte Auxiliary Airfield (No 4) was a satellite airfield built in 1941 for training pilots from Victorville Army Airfield during World War II.
 Grey Butte Auxiliary Airfield is located north of Piñon Hills, California, and southwest of El Mirage, California, and 25 miles east of Palmdale, California, at 34°34′00″N 117°40′25″W, at an elevation of 3028 ft.
 The Grey Butte Auxiliary Airfield was built in 1941 in triangle shape with four 3700 ft paved runways and center runway of 3164 ft.
 No support buildings were placed at the site, as the runways were used for the take off and landing training.
 Mobile lights were installed for night training.
 Starting in 1944 Marine aircrews used Grey Butte for training with planes from Mojave Marine Corps Air Station (MCAS) this was to prepare for Aircraft carrier landings in the Pacific Ocean theater of World War II during 1944 and 1945.
 A few Marine planes crashed at Grey Butte Airfield during this time.
 Training ended on October 12, 1945.
 In 1948 the Army closed the Grey Butte Auxiliary Airfield and it became the Grey Butte Field Airport, a civil airport.
 In the later 1950s, the airport closed and became classified as an "abandoned airport".
 In 1962 Grey Butte Field Airport was used as a port for aerial firefighting.
 Grey Butte was home to the Borate Air Company.
 Two pilots, Al Adolph and Harry Bernier, along with a plane mechanic were based in out Grey Butte Field.
 To the south of Grey Butte Field is the San Bernardino Mountains and team had a water reservoir to support fire fighting.
 In 1966 McDonnell Douglas leased the Grey Butte Field for radar cross section testing of planes and a radar antenna array was installed at the west end of the airfield.
-In 1975 a Lockheed F-117 model was tested at the site.
+In 1975 a subscale demonstrator for the Lockheed F-117 model was tested at the site.
 General Atomics took over the site in 2001 for research and testing of the General Atomics MQ-1 Predator and General Atomics MQ-9 Reaper.
 The original east–west runway has been repaved and made longer to 8000 ft.
 The other three original runways have been abandoned, but remain visible.